rightskew/blog/convolution/convolution.md

 ![callappliv](conv6.jpg)

 We don't get a straight line, this is called volatility smile.
-The market "overestimates" big movements ([kurtosis](../kurtosis/kurtosis.md)), and in particular big downside movements ([skew](../skew/skew.md)).
+The market "overestimates" big movements ([kurtosis](../kurtosis/kurtosis.md)), and in particular big downside movements ([skew](../skew/skew.md)) (or, more likely, the market is right, and we are underestimating them!)